kchmck/vim-coffee-script/Readme.md

     let coffee_make_options = "--bare"

-### Compiling a CoffeeScript Snippet
+### CoffeeCompile: Compiling a CoffeeScript Snippet

-The `CoffeeCompile` command shows how the current file or a snippet of CoffeeScript would be compiled to JavaScript.
+The `CoffeeCompile` command shows how the current file or a snippet of CoffeeScript is compiled to JavaScript.
 Calling `CoffeeCompile` without a range compiles the whole file:

   ![CoffeeCompile](http://i.imgur.com/pTesp.png)